 Room No. 204, ‘C’ Wing, Sena Bhavan,

-Candidates appearing in the 11th standard exam are not eligible for this examination.
+- Candidates who are in 11th standard are not eligible for this exam.

-Candidates who are debarred by the Ministry of Defence from holding any type of Post in the Defence Services shall not be eligible for admission to the examination and if admitted, their candidature will be cancelled.
+- The Candidates who are debarred by the Ministry of Defence from holding any post under the ministry are not eligible to appear in the exam.
+If they still appear for the exam, their candidature will be cancelled.

-Fitness: Candidates must be fit as per the physical standards for admission to National Defence Academy and Naval Academy Examination 2019 as per the given guidelines.
+Fitness: The Candidates should meet the physical standards for admission to National Defence Academy and Naval Academy Examination as laid down in the guidelines under Appendix VI.

 Distance: The corrected distance vision should be 6/6 in better eye and 6/9 in the worse eye.
 Myopia should not be more than 2.5 D and hypermetropia not more than 3.5 D including Astigmatism.
 Internal examination of the eye will be done using the ophthalmoscope to rule out any disease of the eye.

 Colour: A Candidate must have good binocular vision.
-The colour vision standard will be (CP-III) for the army.
+The colour vision standard for the army will be (CP-III).
 A candidate should be able to recognize red and green colours and candidates will be required to give a certificate that neither he nor any member of his family has congenital night blindness.